simonorozcoarias/Inpactor2/README.md

 ### Predictions file
 Additionally, The software writes in a file the probabilities obtained by each neural network (Inpactor2_Detect, Inpactor2_Filter and Inpactor2_Class) separated by tabulations.
 This file will be useful for knowning how reliable were the predictions done by the software.
 This file has the following columns:
 * Containing sequence
-* LTR-RT initial posicion in the sequence
+* LTR-RT initial posicion in the sequence.
-* LTR-RT end position
+* LTR-RT end position.
-* LTR-RT length
+* LTR-RT length.
-* Predicted lineage
+* Predicted lineage.
-* Detection's probability obtained by Inpactor2_Detect
+* Detection's probability obtained by Inpactor2_Detect.
-* Filtering's probability obtained by Inpactor2_Filter
+* Filtering's probability obtained by Inpactor2_Filter.
-* Classification's probrability obtained by Inpactor2_Class
+* Classification's probrability obtained by Inpactor2_Class.

 # Inpactor2_utils
 In addition to the main component of Inpactor2, Inpactor2_utils.py contains utilities in the LTR-RT analysis, such as delete characters different from nucleotides (A, C, T, G or N), calculate k-mer frequencies with 1 <= k <= 6, re-train Inpactor2_Class to specialize the neural network for a certain group of species, among others.